Ron Hines DVM PhD

 In CAH, continuous liver inflammation and cell death eventually lead to the replacement of the pet’s normal liver tissue with scar tissue (cirrhosis).
 In many cases the exact cause of your pet’s problem will remain unknown.

 Certain breeds are predisposed CAH, these include Bedlington Terriers, Doberman Pinschers, Skye Terriers, Standard Poodles, Cocker Spaniels and West Highland White Terriers.
 In many of these pets, copper is found in excessive quantities in their liver.
 Other diseases that can lead to chronic active hepatitis are infectious canine hepatitis, leptospirosis, autoimmune disease and drug and chemical toxicities.
-Aflatoxins found in moldy grain – especially corn – can cause this disease as well.
+Aflatoxins found in moldy grain ( especially corn ) can cause this disease as well.
 High quality pet food manufacturers screen the grains they use for these toxins.
-Even grain-free diets can contain aflatoxins in the non-grain carbohydrate sources they contain. (ref) You can read about some of the problems associated with these high-corn-content products here .
+Even grain-free dog and cat diets can contain aflatoxins in the non-grain carbohydrate sources they contain.
+You can read about some of the problems associated with these high-corn-content products here .

 A study of chronic hepatitis in English springer spaniels in the UK found that it occurred at a younger age in that breed and with increased frequency in female dogs.
-No infectious cause could be found and the authors suggest that, perhaps, many cases of chronic hepatitis in this dog breed are a form of autoimmune disease. (ref)
+No infectious cause could be found and the authors suggest that, perhaps, many cases of chronic hepatitis in this dog breed are a form of autoimmune disease. ( read here )

 What Are Some Of The Signs of Chronic Active Hepatitis?

 Symptoms of chronic active hepatitis are quite variable because your pet’s liver does so many things.
 The most common signs are increased lethargy, loss of appetite and diarrhea.
 These pets often drink and urinate more.
-As the disease progresses, many cases develop a swollen abdomen that is filled with fluid (ascites) and yellowish (icteric, jaundiced) gums, eyes and skin.
-In some cases the disease affects the nervous system and pets become obtuse or appear blind. (ref) This can progress to seizures, coma and death.
+As the disease progresses, many cases develop a swollen abdomen that is filled with fluid (ascites), low serum albumin protein levels and yellowish gums, eyes and skin (= icteric,jaundiced).
+In some cases failing livers affects the pet’s nervous system.
+They become obtuse or appear blind.
+Read about that form of liver failure here .
+It can progress to seizures, coma and death.

 How is Chronic Active Hepatitis Diagnosed?